164 Phrases and words You Should Never Use in an Essay—and the Powerful Alternatives you Should

 In this context, redundant means unnecessary.

-Many everyday phrases contain redundant vocabulary; for example, add up, as a matter of fact, current trend, etc.
+Many everyday phrases contain redundant vocabulary; for example, add up, as a matter of fact, current trends, etc.

 We have become so accustomed to using them in everyday speech that we don’t stop to question their place in formal writing.